Paul Quine: Flybe

 On 3 November 2006, British Airways chief executive Willie Walsh said that BA had reached an agreement for Flybe to acquire their regional subsidiary, BA Connect.
 Flybe assumed the majority of the British Airways routes operated by BA Connect, and introduced the Dash-8 Q-400 onto these routes.
 Quine was amongst the first of the ex-BA Connect pilots to undergo the conversion course onto the new aircraft type at Farnborough Aerodrome, Hampshire.
 As Flybe continued to re-organise the route structure which it had inherited, Quine was posted back to the Isle of Man.

 Flybe was further restructured in 2014, and its Isle of Man base was closed.
 Quine was posted to Flybe's base at Belfast City Airport, from where he operated for 14 months.
 In summer 2015, he was again posted to Manchester, from where he continued to operate the Dash-8 Q-400 on various Flybe routes until the Isle of Man base reopened in 2019.
 Quine remained based on the Isle of Man until Flybe went into administration on 5 March 2020.
-During his time with Flybe, he served on the Company Council of the British Airline Pilots' Association.
+During his time with Flybe, Quine served on the Company Council of the British Airline Pilots' Association.